We may earn commission from the links in this post

 - Pour over the white chocolate in a bowl and whisk well.
 Pour into a plastic container and refrigerate for at least an hour until set.
 Once set, make teaspoon-sized balls of the ganache and refrigerate until needed.

 - For the fondants, melt the butter carefully on a low heat, then add the dark chocolate and mix well.
 Whisk the eggs and sugar together lightly and pour on to the chocolate mixture, whisking well.
-Add the flour and mix well until smooth.
+Add the flour and mix well with an electric hand mixer until smooth.

 - Prepare 4 dariole moulds or ramekins by brushing each one with melted butter and then dusting with flour.
 Pour enough chocolate batter into each one so it is one-third full, then refrigerate for 30 minutes.